 How to Access Water from Your Home's Hot Water Heater

 Your home’s water heater could provide you with 30-80 gallons of water for drinking, cooking, and hygiene.
 (Note: tankless heaters do not provide this option.)
-View our how-to video and follow along with the steps outlined below download the instructions here.
+View our how-to video and follow along with the steps outlined below or download the instructions in this PDF.

 - Locate your water heater.
 Typically, water heaters are in the basement or garage of free standing homes, and in closets of apartments and manufactured homes.